lanl-aea/waves/docs/tutorial_11_regression_testing.rst

       :diff: tutorials_tutorial_09_post_processing

 There are two changes made in this tutorial.
 The first is to compare the expected simulation results to the current simulation's output.
-The source list is updated to include the expected results as the CSV file created above and the :ref:`post_processing_cli` option ``--csv-regression-file`` is given this CSV file for comparison against the current simulation output.
-See the :ref:`post_processing_cli` CLI documentation for a description of the post-processing script's behavior.
+A new task compares the expected results as the CSV file created above against the current simulation output with the new Python script, :ref:`regression_cli`.
+See the :ref:`regression_cli` CLI documentation for a description of the post-processing script's behavior.

 The second change adds a dedicated alias for the datacheck targets to allow partial workflow execution.
 This is useful when a full simulation may take a long time, but the simulation preparation is worth testing on a regular basis.
 We've